 Types Of Nursing Home Abuse To Watch Out For

-- Physical abuse includes anything from grabbing an elderly resident by the arm to pushing them down the hallway.
+- Physical abuse: This includes anything from grabbing an elderly resident by the arm to pushing them down the hallway.
 A common form of physical abuse involves slapping or hitting someone.

-- False imprisonment occurs when staff or other individuals in a nursing home confine a resident to a certain area, sometimes by leaving the resident without a needed mobility device.
+- False imprisonment: This occurs when staff or other individuals in a nursing home confine a resident to a certain area, sometimes by leaving the resident without a needed mobility device.

-- Financial abuse can include a staff member stealing money or personal property from a resident.
+- Financial abuse: This can include a staff member stealing money or personal property from a resident.
 A resident being pressured into signing a false will or deed also would be a form of financial abuse.

-- Emotional abuse can include intimidation and ridicule.
+- Emotional abuse: This can include intimidation and ridicule.

-- Sexual abuse can occur when an elder is forced to undress, participate in sexual acts, or view objectionable materials against their will.
+- Sexual abuse: This can occur when an elder is forced to undress, participate in sexual acts or view objectionable materials against their will.